Planning for 2022 events at Hanford Mills is underway. Look for announcements in the Spring.

 - New York Chapter of the American Chestnut Society

-- Catharina Kessler her handmade Swedish style, traditional mittens and hats
+- Catharina Kessler and her handmade Swedish style, traditional mittens and hats

 - Shaver Hill Farm maple syrup and candy

 - Steam-power and water-power demonstrations in the historic sawmill, gristmill, and woodworking shop

 - Tickled Pink BBQ